kianasahota/comp115_project2/README.md

-# comp115_project2
+# Graph of High and Low Temperatures on Grouse Mountain

+#Description
-A graph of the high and low temperatures on Grouse Mountain in 2026
+Our project is a visual analysis of the High and Low Temperatures on Ground Mountain over different timeframes.
+Our first graph displays the general trends of temperatures in the year of 2026, and our second graph spans over